tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 38 Seconds
     Max Execution Time(recent) : 01 Hours: 00 Minutes: 07 Seconds
 ### Report Long Description
-    \-When you generate this report, several options enable you to narrow the scope of the report and also to define how the data will be displayed.
+    \- When you generate this report, several options enable you to narrow the scope of the report and also to define how the data will be displayed.

 ## Job Volume Summary
  ### Report Short Description